 In addition to teaching for 40 years, I also coached basketball and golf at the high school level, and I was a head varsity coach for both sports for over 25 years.
 At home I enjoy playing golf, working on my lawn and garden, bird watching, and working out.

-Ferris State University - BS, Mathematics
+Undergraduate Degree: Ferris State University - Bachelor of Science, Mathematics

-Eastern Michigan University - MS equivalent, Education
+Graduate Degree: Eastern Michigan University - Masters, Education